greavesec/HELM/README.md

 ### 2.1.3 - Free & Pass Actions
 ..

-### 2.1.4 - Criticals & Flourishing
+### 2.1.4 - Critical Rolls
-*Critical* refers to the highest value on your roll table.
+A *critical roll* refers to the highest value on your roll table.
 Certain rules or abilities may allow you to automatically roll a critical.

-If you roll your critical naturally (without the aid of talents or modifiers), you *flourish*, doubling your roll and then adding applicable modifiers.
+If you make a critical roll naturally (without the aid of modifiers), you double your roll and then add any applicable modifiers.

-If a rule states that you make a critical roll, you do NOT also flourish.
+If a rule states that you make a critical roll, unless that rule states otherwise, you may treat it as a natural critical roll.
 ## 2.2 - Game Phases
 HELM operates in phases, alternating between the players and Game Master.
-These are called the Ally Phase, and Environment/Enemy Phase respectively.
+These are called the Ally Phase, and World Phase respectively.
 Typically, these game phases are only tracked during combat or tense encounters where the Game Master must retain control and make minute rulings.

 Your Game Master will announce when a new phase begins.
 ### 2.2.1 - Ally Phase
 During the ally phase, players may take actions and make rolls.
 Generally, all player actions are considered to happen simultaneously (no turn order), with pivotal moments--such as first blood or the final blow--happening on the first and last points of damage respectively.

 If you wish to prioritize your action over your allies', preface your emote with an exclamation point (!) or simply mention it early in the ally phase.
-### 2.2.2 - Environment Phase
+### 2.2.2 - World Phase
-During the environment phase, the Game Master executes the actions of nearby NPCs and/or triggers encounters.
-Players cannot typically take actions during the environment phase.
+During the world phase, the Game Master executes the actions of nearby NPCs and/or triggers encounters.
+Players cannot typically take actions during the world phase.
 ### 2.2.3 - Example Round
 ..
 ### 2.2.4 - Event vs. Adventuring Day